 When creating a new prototype, enter the prototype name, device type, and the account you'd like the new prototype under.

-When choosing an exisiting prototype to sync to, you’ll see your unarchived prototypes from both personal and Enterprise accounts.
+When choosing an existing prototype to sync to, you’ll see your unarchived prototypes from both personal and Enterprise accounts.
 You also have access to prototypes you’ve been given Contributor/Collaborator access.

 If you have synced from the active document before, the plugin will default to the last prototype you synced to.
 You can change this at any time.